UO-CS210/Treemap/docs/HOWTO-Treemap.md

 ### Balanced splits

-We will provide better, more "squarified" treemaps by dividing each list of values at a point that minimizes the difference between the sum of the two parts.
+We will produce more "squarified" treemaps by dividing each list of values at a point that minimizes the difference between the sum of the two parts.
 This will not always be the middle of the list.
 For example, suppose we want to divide the list